strapi/documentation/docs/developer-docs/latest/plugins/email.md

 ::: prerequisites

 The Email plugin requires a provider and a provider configuration in the `plugins.js` file.
-See the [Using providers](/developer-docs/latest/development/using-providers.md) documentation for detailed installation and configuration instructions. <!--NOTE: update name/link to match final Providers page name/link-->
+See the [Using providers](/developer-docs/latest/development/using-providers.md) documentation for detailed installation and configuration instructions.

 :::